DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 ----------------------

 Projects including developments of open DIY monitoring systems of the ocean have been multiplying over the last couple of years and worldwide [Butler 2021] [Marcelli 2021].
-Our objective is too centralize knowledge and material that may foster the development these projects.

-These days, the industry offers a wide range of low-cost sensors and dataloggers.
-However, not all levels of depth and precision can be achieved through DIY or low-cost approaches.
+There is a wide range of low-cost sensors and dataloggers available.
-This website aims to clarify which levels can be achieved with low-cost approaches and where the focus of low-cost oceanographic instrumentation could lie, as well as facilitating discussion between users and developers.
+However, not all levels of depth and precision can be achieved through DIY or low-cost methods.
+The aim of this website is to clarify which levels can be achieved with low-cost approaches, where the focus of low-cost oceanographic instrumentation could lie and to facilitate discussion between users and developers.
+Our objective is to centralise knowledge and materials that could promote the development of these projects.

 Our effort has been so far conducted from Brest (France) with members principally from the academic and public societies.
 The project relies on voluntary contributions.